tomas-fryza/arduino-slotcar/firmware/arcar/README.md

 7. Connect a slotcar to USB cabel and in menu **Tools** select **Send to Arduino SlotCar** to flash the firmware.

-8. Run PuTTY, open serial communication with a slot car (8N1 mode, 38400 Bd) and receive sensor values.
+8. Start PuTTY, open serial communication with the slot car (mode 8N1, 38400 Bd) and receive sensor values.

    ![Configure PuTTY](../../install/images/putty_config_serial.png)